 Examples of situations in which there is a relationship or transaction between the buyer and the target or the sellers that may be required to be accounted for separate from the business combination can generally be placed into one of two categories: (a) those that arise from a relationship between the relevant parties that existed prior to their contemplating the business combination and that are effectively settled concurrent with the business combination and (b) those that arise from an arrangement entered into or modified by the relevant parties during the negotiations of, or concurrent with, the business combination.
-As it relates to the first category, the settlement of that preexisting relationship should be accounted for separate from the business combination.
-For additional discussion on the settlement of a preexisting relationship between the buyer and the target or the sellers, see Section 13.2.
+As it relates to the first category, the settlement of that preexisting relationship between the buyer and the target or the sellers, see Section 13.2.
 As it relates to the second category, an analysis of the nature and terms of the transaction or relationship should be performed to determine whether it should be accounted for within or separate from the accounting for the business combination.
-Examples of transactions that may be entered into or modified by the buyer and the target or the sellers during the negotiations of, or concurrent with, a business combination include:
+Examples of transactions that may be entered into or modified by the buyer and the target or the sellers into or modified by the buyer and the target or the sellers into a relationship should be accounted for within or separate from the accounting for the business combination.
+Examples of transactions that may be entered into or modified by the buyer and the target or the sellers into or modified by the buyer and the target or the sellers into or modified by the buyer and the target or the sellers into or modified by the buyer and the target or the sellers is combination.